Digital Transformation in Banking and Finance: The How and Why

 - What are the needs of your target country?
 It’s important to identify growth opportunities and limitations.

-- What team do you need to develop your product?
+- What team do you need to develop your banking app or a product?
 You need to think about human resources from a long-term perspective in terms of the number of people on your team and their motivation.

 - How will customer profit from your product?
 You need to be familiar with your customer’s needs, habits, and insights to stay relevant.